 File Naming Conventions

-For many studios and agencies, campaigns are typically contracts where you’re to provide multiple deliverables; enough where it makes sense to systematize.
+For many studios and agencies, many campaigns involve multiple deliverables, enough that it makes sense to systematize.
 The number of deliverables depends on the different formats/sizes, lengths, messaging, social platforms, etc. All these variables require us to strategically set up our project files from the beginning so that ongoing workflows, file sharing, project navigation, potential resource shifting, or irregular production times will reduce the number of unknowns and confusion.
 Not doing so could potentially waste unnecessary time/money or affect delivery times.
 It could also create frustration or stress for our colleagues.

 Does this apply to me?